django-instant-rest/django-instant-rest/ROADMAP.md

 - Test combinations of filtering and order_by
 - Test interaction between pagination and order_by
 - Consider solutions to cursor collisions
+- Look at REST view functions, and use more appropriate errors for exceptions.